MoralisWeb3/docs/docs/01-web3-data-api/evm/faqs/03-Token API/token-security-score-faqs.md

 These metrics, along with many others, are combined to form a holistic view of a token's security, ensuring that users are better protected from potential threats in the decentralized finance ecosystem.

-For a full comprehensive breakdown of all metrics we consider, as well as to get access to this detailed data, please contact our enterprise sales team.

 ## What criteria must a token meet to receive a security score?

 As soon as a token begins trading, it qualifies for analysis and will be assigned a security score based on the available data.